MiguelCastillo/generator-libmc/README.md

 The unit tests are setup to run in the browser and phantomjs.
 To run unit tests in phantomjs, run `grunt test`.
 For more details, please see `livereload` and `test` grunt tasks below.

+### [Chai](http://chaijs.com/) for unit test assertions
+Chai is configured alongside mocha to provide assertion functionality for your unit tests.

 ### [JSHint](http://jshint.com/) linting
 Files with `.js` extensions in the root, `src`, and `test` directories are configured to be linted with [jshint](http://jshint.com/).
 The settings that jshint picks up are defined in `.jshintrc`, which is in the root directory. `.jshintrc` is the file you want to tweak in order to configure jshint for your particular taste.
 To run jshint, run `grunt jshint`.
 For more details, please see `jshint` grunt task below.